-The Bachelor of Arts (B.A.) degree program is intended for students planning careers in areas other than psychology or related sciences.
-A B.A. degree in psychology can be completed as part of many pre-professional programs of study, including pre-business, pre-law and pre-social work.
+The Bachelor of Arts (B.A.) is intended for students planning careers in areas other than psychology or related sciences.
+A B.A. in psychology can be completed as part of many pre-professional programs of study, including pre-business, pre-law, and pre-social work.
 Students should work with their advisers to assure selection of courses most compatible with their educational and career objectives.

 FACULTY All nine faculty members of the psychology department hold their doctorates, and several completed postdoctoral study before joining the faculty.
 They represent the major areas of the discipline and are committed teachers and scholars.

-REQUIREMENTS FOR MAJOR A B.A. in psychology requires 36 hours of psychology coursework while a B.S. requires 36 hours of psychology coursework and 12 hours or additional coursework in sciences other than psychology.
+REQUIREMENTS FOR MAJOR A B.A. in psychology requires 39 hours of psychology coursework while a B.S. requires 39 hours of psychology coursework and 12 hours of additional coursework in sciences other than psychology.

-REQUIREMENTS FOR MINOR A minimum of 22 credit hours of courses offered by the Department of Psychology, which must include Psychology 1 with lab, Psychology 15 and at least one upper division course are needed for a minor.
-A minimum grade-point average of 2.00 in psychology courses must be achieved, and courses taken on a credit/no credit basis may not be used for the minor.
+REQUIREMENTS FOR MINOR A minimum of 22 credit hours of courses offered by the Department of Psychology.
+A minimum grade-point average of 2.0 in psychology courses must be achieved, and courses taken on a credit/no credit basis may not be used for the minor.

-The Drake Curriculum also requires first-year seminars, which foster development of critical thinking and written and oral communication skills through a topical focus; and a Senior Capstone, in which students demonstrate the capacity to bring information, skills and ideas to bear on one project.
+The Drake Curriculum also requires a First Year Seminar, which fosters development of critical thinking and written and oral communication skills through a topical focus, and a Senior Capstone in which students demonstrate the capacity to bring information, skills, and ideas to bear on one project.

 HONORS The department recognizes outstanding undergraduate students by presenting annual achievement awards for excellence in academic performance and for significant contributions in experimental and applied psychology.